garrandall/popular-music-data/tracks/lean-on-me-kirk-franklin-mary-j--blige-bono-r--kelly-crystal-lewis-the-family.md

  You don't have to worry
  I can see...
  I see...
- ....your tears
+ ...your tears
- ....your tears, yeah
+ ...your tears, yeah
  I'll be there in a hurry when you call
  I'll be there in a hurry when you call
  Friends are there to catch you when you fall